Churn reasons overview

 Why this topic becomes a churn problem

-The most common churn patterns in B2B SaaS usually fall into a few themes: pricing pressure, onboarding failure, product-fit gaps, trust issues, and competitive or organizational change.
+The most common churn patterns in subscription SaaS with real churn usually fall into a few themes: pricing pressure, onboarding failure, product-fit gaps, trust issues, and competitive or organizational change.

 When these reasons are reviewed consistently, leaders can see whether the problem is isolated, spreading in one segment, or concentrated in the accounts that matter most.